lsst-dm/dmtn-182/index.rst

 - ``/u/{username}/...``
 - ``/g/{group}/...``
+- ``/other/...``

 with arbitrary structure below those top-level paths.
-The exact naming may be different; the important semantics are that there are two top-level path patterns, one for user-owned hierarchies and one for group-owned hierarchies.
+The exact naming may be different.
+The important semantics are that there are two top-level path patterns, one for user-owned hierarchies and one for group-owned hierarchies, and then a third type of path that doesn't match either of those patterns.

+This proposal assumes that paths that do not begin with ``/u`` or ``/g`` will be written outside of the Butler service (via direct access to the Butler registry, for example) and will otherwise be public and read-only.

 Each collection may optionally be associated with an :abbr:`ACL (Access Control List)`.
-This is a simple list of groups that have access to that collection.
+An ACL contains two pieces of data: a boolean flag indicating whether that collection is public, and a list of groups that have access to that collection.

+When the Butler receives a user request, it first checks whether the request is to one of the public collections.

+1. If the path does not begin with ``/u`` or ``/g``, read access is allowed and write access is denied.
+2. If the collection is associated with an ACL and the public flag is set on the ACL, read access is allowed.

-When the Butler receives a user request, it first uses the associated token to obtain metadata about the user by making a call to the ``/auth/api/v1/user-info`` endpoint (see SQR-049_).
+If no access control decision is yet made, the Butler service then uses the associated token to obtain metadata about the user by making a call to the ``/auth/api/v1/user-info`` endpoint (see SQR-049_).
 This will return information such as:

 .. code-block:: json